 - Site path

 - MyKinsta account

 - Software update

 - WordPress installation defaults: Save time by setting the default WP admin username and password used on future installations.

-I’m very excited about the future of DevKinsta, especially with this being the first release.
-I’ve already made it a part of my regular workflow.
+I’m very excited about the future of DevKinsta.
+I’ve already made it a part of my regular workflow and use it every day.
 Also, being a Kinsta user, this has some huge advantages for speeding up my testing and development.

 You can head to the DevKinsta Community if you have problems or want to submit a feature request.